World Boxing Council chiefs have updated the current status of a bid for Canelo Alvarez to fight for the vacant WBC super-middleweight title.

 As WBC Franchise champion, Canelo can fight for any title at any weight whenever he so desires.

-DAZN reportedly scoffed at the prospect of Canelo vs. Yildirim, leading to the WBC pushing a purse bid back as all sides discuss the next move.
+DAZN reportedly scoffed at the prospect of Canelo vs. Yildirim, leading to the WBC pushing a purse bid back as all sides discussed the next move.

 Releasing their information on Monday, the WBC said: “The WBC is officially confirming the postponement of the purse offer ceremony for the Saul “Canelo” Alvarez vs. Avni Yildirim fight.